 Hasbro’s Hi Ho Cherry-O game is an opportunity for hours of entertainment while sneaking in some math.
 It’s all about picking fruit and placing it in your basket.
 During the fun, players will count, add, and subtract — wonderful for developing math skills.

 It’s quite interactive since there are various fruits to pick, touch, and then place gently.
-There are blueberries, apples, oranges, and cherries as well as fun Hasbro characters.
+There are blueberries, apples, oranges, and cherries, and the fun Hasbro characters make the game more endearing.

 Product Specs